SADBOYexe-818/ModForge-Universal-Game-Booster/README.md

-Currently in prototype: Universal Mobile Game Booster compatible on both iOS and Android.
-I am self taught and open to advice or suggestions from like-minded individuals that share the same interests.
+Currently in prototype: A.I.
+Universal Mobile Game Booster compatible on both iOS and Android.
+I am self taught and open to advice/ knowledge from like-minded individuals that share the same interests.